 The Group has a low UK tax risk tolerance.
 Integrity is at the core of what we do, we do not tolerate tax evasion, nor do we tolerate the facilitation of tax evasion by any person(s) on the Group’s behalf.

 We intend to engage with HMRC on a regular basis and make voluntary disclosures to HMRC that we feel are in-line with our tax governance framework.
 We believe in working transparently and collaboratively with HMRC and hope to build a strong working relationship together.

 The XTX Group regards this publication as compliant under Paragraph 16(2), Schedule 19, Finance Act 2016.
-This strategy covers all taxes and applies from the date of publication until it is superseded.
+This strategy covers all taxes and applies to the financial year end 31st December 2018.